A Cuban exiles’ group is at the heart of DOJ’s push to indict Raúl Castro over a 1996 shootdown - WTOP News

 Was anyone charged?

-In a story fictionalized in the movie “The Wasp Network,” U.S. counterintelligence caught five Cuban intelligence agents who had infiltrated Brothers to the Rescue.
-Two Cuban agents served long sentences and three were only released from custody in the prisoner exchange that came before former President Barack Obama’s detente with Raúl Castro.
+U.S. counterintelligence caught five Cuban intelligence agents who had infiltrated Brothers to the Rescue.
+The story was fictionalized in the movie “The Wasp Network.”

+Two of the Cuban agents served long sentences and three were released from custody in a prisoner exchange that came before former President Barack Obama’s detente with Raúl Castro.

-Two Cuban fighter jet pilots and their commanding officer have also been indicted in the shootdown— but have remained outside the reach of U.S. law enforcement — while living in Cuba.
+Two Cuban fighter jet pilots and their commanding officer who also were indicted in the shootdown have remained outside the reach of U.S. law enforcement while living in Cuba.

 Associated Press reporters Eric Tucker and Alanna Durkin Richer in Washington, D.C. contributed.